isomerpages/moe-ast-elis/_resources/Read/ELIS e–Digest.md

 perspectives and knowledge.</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>In this Issue, &nbsp;you will listen to experts discuss the importance
+<p>In this issue, &nbsp;you will listen to experts discuss the importance
 of multiliteracies for student learning, the relationship between multiliteracies and digital literacy, and how teachers can enact the practice of multiliteracies in their classrooms.
 You can also access the ELIS e-Prospectus to explore